Sage-Bionetworks/snowflake/streamlit_template/README.md

 ### 1. Setup and Enable Access to Snowflake

-- Create a fork of this repository under your GitHub user account <br>
+- Create a fork of this repository under your GitHub user account.
 - Within the `.streamlit` folder, you will need a file called `secrets.toml` which will be read by Streamlit before making communications with Snowflake.
 Use the contents in `example_secrets.toml` as a syntax guide for how `secrets.toml` should be set up.
 See the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier#using-an-account-name-as-an-identifier) for how to find your account name.